johbar/text-extraction-service/README.md

 # text-extraction-service

-TES is a simple Go service for extracting and storing textual content from PDF, RTF and legacy MS Word (.doc) documents.
+TES is a simple Go service for extracting and storing textual content from PDF and office documents.

 ## Status